Simply connectedness of K\"ahler and Riemannian manifolds via spectral estimates (with an appendix by Shiyu Zhang): The Riemannian case

-\begin{proof} Also in this case we will be brief as the proof follows by adapting to this setting the proof of Th. \ref{finiteness}.
+\begin{proof} We will be brief as the proof follows by adapting to this setting the proof of Th. \ref{finiteness}.
 Let us first deal with the case when $M$ is oriented.
 By contradiction let us assume that $\pi_1(M)$ is infinite.
 Let $\pi:\tilde{M}\rightarrow M$ be the universal covering of $M$.
 As in the previous proof let us consider the operator and, with a little abuse of notation, let

 its unique $L^2$-closed extension.
 Then by the pushing-down technique we know that \eqref{lift3} has still non-negative spectrum.
 Let now $\psi\in \mathcal{H}^{k}_{2}(\tilde{M},\tilde{g})$, $k\in \{1,...,m-1\}$.
-Since $\psi\in W^{1,2}(\tilde{M}, \Lambda^{p,0}(\tilde{M}))$ and $|\psi|_h\in W^{1,2}(\tilde{M},\tilde{h})$ we can use the Weitzenb\"ock formula and the refined Kato inequality to obtain We can thus conclude that $|\psi|_{\tilde{g}}$ is a constant function on $\tilde{M}$ and since $|\psi|_{\tilde{h}}\in L^2(\tilde{M},\tilde{g})$ and $(\tilde{M},\tilde{g})$ has infinite volume, we can deduce that $\psi\equiv 0$.
+Since $\psi\in W^{1,2}(\tilde{M}, \Lambda^{p,0}(\tilde{M}))$ and $|\psi|_{\tilde{g}}\in W^{1,2}(\tilde{M},\tilde{h})$ we can use the Weitzenb\"ock formula and the refined Kato inequality to obtain We can thus conclude that $|\psi|_{\tilde{g}}$ is a constant function on $\tilde{M}$ and since $|\psi|_{\tilde{g}}\in L^2(\tilde{M},\tilde{g})$ and $(\tilde{M},\tilde{g})$ has infinite volume, we can deduce that $\psi\equiv 0$.
 This shows that $\mathcal{H}^{k}_{2}(\tilde{M},\tilde{g})=\{0\}$ for each $k=1,...,m-1$.
 The vanishing of $\mathcal{H}^0_2(\tilde{M},\tilde{g})$ follows by the fact that $(\tilde{M},\tilde{g})$ is complete with infinite volume while the vanishing of $\mathcal{H}^m_2(\tilde{M},\tilde{g})$ follows because the Hodge star operator $*$ induces an isomorphism between $\mathcal{H}^0_2(\tilde{M},\tilde{g})$ and $\mathcal{H}^m_2(\tilde{M},\tilde{g})$.
 Now by using Atiyah's $L^2$-index theorem as in the proof of Th. \ref{simplyr}, we deduce that $\chi(M)=0$ which contradicts the assumption $\chi(M)\neq 0$.
 We can thus conclude that $\pi_1(M)$ is finite, as required.
 If $M$ is not oriented let us consider a connected oriented double covering $\pi:\hat{M}\rightarrow M$.
 We know that $\chi(\hat{M})\neq 0$ and by the pushing-down technique we also know that has entirely non-negative spectrum.
 We can argue now as in the first part of this proof to conclude that $\pi_1(\hat{M})$ is finite and consequently we can conclude that also $\pi_1(M)$ is finite. \end{proof}

 \begin{cor} In the setting of Th. \ref{finitenessr} every harmonic $k$-form on $M$ has constant length and consequently for each $k=1,...,m-1$. \end{cor} \begin{proof} This follows immediately by Th. \ref{finitenessr}. \end{proof}